mutexdev/yaak/plugins/auth-basic/README.md

 ## Overview

-This plugin provides HTTP Basic Authentication support for API requests in Yaak.
+This plugin provides HTTP Basic Authentication support for API requests in APIDoctor.
 Basic Auth is one of the most widely supported authentication methods, making it ideal for APIs that require simple username/password authentication without the complexity of OAuth flows.